foolip/mdn-bcd-collector/README.md

 ## Updating BCD using the results

-Given some results and a checkout of BCD at `../browser-compat-data` and collector results in `../mdn-bcd-results`, `npm run update-bcd` can be used to update existing BCD entries.
+Given a checkout of [BCD](https://github.com/mdn/browser-compat-data) at `../browser-compat-data` and a checkout of [collector results](https://github.com/foolip/mdn-bcd-results) at `../mdn-bcd-results`, `npm run update-bcd` can be used to update existing BCD entries.

 If you have results from a browser not yet in BCD, first add the release in `../browser-compat-data/browsers/`.
 This is because the full version (from the `User-Agent` header) is mapped to BCD browser release as part of the processing.